 - No Camping

-Greenville Health System Swamp Rabbit Trail is a 19.9-mile multi-use greenway system that runs along the Reedy River connecting Greenville County with schools, parks, and local businesses.
-The GHS Swamp Rabbit will continue to grow offering fun, non-motorized recreation and transportation.
+The Prisma Health Swamp Rabbit Trail is a 19.9-mile multi-use greenway system that runs along the Reedy River connecting Greenville County with schools, parks, and local businesses.
+The Swamp Rabbit will continue to grow, offering fun, non-motorized recreation, and transportation.

 Click here for the GHS Swamp Rabbit Trail's full interactive map.Directions: